MarkBind/markbind/docs/devGuide/settingUp.md

 1. Some of my front-end components are not working as expected when running `markbind serve`.

-   Try running either try running `markbind serve -d` or `npm run build:web` to view frontend changes (especially after pulling a frontend update that someone else may have pushed).
-You can more details [here](workflow.md#editing-frontend-features).
+   Try running either `markbind serve -d` or `npm run build:web` to view frontend changes (especially after pulling a frontend update that someone else may have pushed).
+You can see more details [here](workflow.md#editing-frontend-features).